shpml/fundamentals/06_chapter/15_assessment.md

 ##![Your Turn](../assets/exercise.png) Your Turn

-Close and restart your Terminal application.
+Close and restart your terminal application.

 1) In your command line, navigate to your home directory.